 - Cleansing your retainer twice a day is usually sufficient.
 Use castile soap, which is vegetable oil-based.
 It’s less harsh than other soaps.

-- Take a toothbrush that has a soft bristle and brush off the food bits and plaque from the retainer.
+- Take a toothbrush with a soft bristle and brush off the food bits and plaque from the retainer.
 A cotton swab is great for getting into those tiny creases that a brush can miss.
 NOTE: If your dentist recommends using a retainer cleansing solution and ultrasonic machine, do that instead.

 - Rinse under warm water and then place the retainer back inside your mouth or into its case and fill the container with distilled water.